firebase/firebase-js-sdk/common/api-review/storage.api.md

 // @public (undocumented)
 export class _Reference {
-    // Warning: (ae-forgotten-export) The symbol "FirebaseStorageImpl" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "FirebaseStorageImpl" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "Location" which is marked as @internal constructor(_service: FirebaseStorageImpl, location: string | _Location);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "Location" which is marked as @internal constructor(_service: _FirebaseStorageImpl, location: string | _Location);
     get bucket(): string;
     get fullPath(): string;
     // Warning: (ae-incompatible-release-tags) The symbol "_location" is marked as @public, but its signature references "Location" which is marked as @internal